 There are lots of famous women on our screens each and every day who have had numerous treatments - and look fabulous!
 But I really love speaking to ‘real’ women.
 The women whose stories you wouldn’t usually hear.
-Particularly when it comes to non-invasive treatments like Botox.
+Particularly when it comes to non-invasive treatments like the anti-wrinkle treatment, Botox.

 So, I spoke to Tracey, a 50-year-old veterinary assistant from Lancashire, who filled me in on when she first had Botox for forehead lines and crow's feet, why, and how it has changed not just her skin, but also the way she feels.
 She even shares her Botox before and after pics!

-I first had Botox in 2018, as a Christmas present from my daughter.
-She knew how much I wanted to try it, and very kindly paid for the treatment for me.
+I first had a consultation for Botox in 2018, as a Christmas present from my daughter.
+She knew how much I wanted to try it, and very kindly paid for the consultation for me.
 I decided to get it as I have a very expressive face, and started to really notice lines around my eyes and on my forehead - so these are the areas I continue to treat.

-I get Botox once every six months.
+I get anti-wrinkle injections once every six months.
 My last one was in June, so I won’t need another one until December - right in time for Christmas.
 It varies for everyone, but I find that six months is great for me.